Cranberry Wild Rice Bread Recipe

 Fruit & Nuts

-Obviously the original recipe uses dried cranberries.
+The original recipe uses dried cranberries.
 However, most any dried fruit can be substituted.
 Consider using dried sour cherries, raisins, dried apples, etc. Use whatever you have on hand or even a mixture for tasty loaves.
+My dried cranberry muffins are another great way to bake with dried cranberries if you have extras.

-I use walnuts most often in this bread, simply because I generally have some on hand.
+I use walnuts most often in this bread, simply because I generally have some in the pantry.
 Feel free to use any other nut you prefer or have around.
 Also, skip the nuts if it’s simply not your favorite.

 3 slices of cranberry wild rice bread on a wooden board with remaining loaf sitting behind it.